 - It’s a lifesaver when you are in the middle of a recipe and find yourself without baking powder.

 - You will gain some extra knowledge on how to do something yourself.

 - It only has 3 ingredients!

 - AND you stay away from baking powders with aluminum.

-4 great reasons right off the bat, right off the shelf, or whatever other expression you want to use. 🙂
+4 great reasons right off the bat, or right off the shelf I should say.

 Cream of Tarter